DNS4ACME/DNS4ACME/docs/configuration/backends/kubernetes.md

 kubectl create token dns4acme
 ```

-## Setting up domains
+## Setting up zone and update keys

-The Kubernetes backend requires you to create an entry for each domain you want DNS4ACME to server.
+The Kubernetes backend requires you to create an entry for each zone and update key you want DNS4ACME to server.
 For example:

 <details><summary>domain.yml</summary>
 ```yaml